CNC Machining Tolerances: A Technical Reference for Engineers

 Special Note on Plastics

-For critical plastic components, specify tolerances at defined temperature and humidity conditions, and allow adequate stabilization time before final inspection.
+For critical plastic components, tolerances should be specified at defined temperature and humidity conditions.
+Allow adequate stabilization time before final inspection—a part that measures correctly immediately after machining may shift as it reaches equilibrium with ambient conditions.

 Geometric Dimensioning and Tolerancing (GD&T)

-GD&T provides more precise control of functional requirements than dimensional tolerances alone.
-When specifying precision components, consider whether geometric controls better capture your functional needs.
+GD&T provides more precise control of functional requirements than dimensional tolerances alone because it separates different aspects of geometry that affect function differently.
+When specifying precision components, consider whether geometric controls better capture what you actually need the part to do.

 Cost Optimization Strategies